Subcritical transition to turbulence in quasi-two-dimensional shear flows: Evidence of subcritical turbulence

+Time evolution of the full Q2D equations or the linear forward and adjoint systems is computed numerically using a primitive variable spectral element solver \citep{Hussam2012optimal, Cassels2019from3D, Camobreco2020role, Camobreco2020transition}.
+The $x$-$y$ plane is discretised with quadrilateral elements (12 by 48) featuring polynomial basis functions of order $\Np=19$ \citep{Camobreco2020role,Camobreco2020transition,Camobreco2021stability}.
+Time integration is via third-order backward differencing, with operator splitting \citep{Karniadakis1991high}.
+The time step size is initially set to $\Delta t = 1.25\times10^{-3}$, and is reduced once turbulence emerges to maintain stability.
+The initial condition is composed of the laminar base flow and a perturbation computed via linear transient growth optimization.
+The domain length is matched to the wavelength minimizing the decay rate of the leading eigenmode.
+The perturbation amplitude is normalised to the energy $\Ezero$ required for each simulation.

-\subsection{Evidence of subcritical turbulence}
+\section{Evidence of subcritical turbulence}

-The starting point is to determine whether turbulence in quasi-2D shear flows exists in the subcritical range.
-In other words: can turbulence exist at Reynolds numbers below the critical value $\ReyCrit$.
+The starting point is to determine whether subcritical turbulence in quasi-2D shear flows exists (for $\Rey<\ReyCrit$).
 In the subcritical regime, turbulence originates from perturbations that are sufficiently intense to activate nonlinear amplification mechanisms that infinitesimal ones cannot.
-However, unlike 3D flows, seeding the subcritical laminar shear flow with noise, even at high level, does not ignite turbulence \cite{Camobreco2020transition}.
-Thus, the initial perturbation must be more carefully chosen.
-Since at this stage, our purpose is to find turbulence, but not necessarily the most efficient perturbation to trigger it, we choose a type of perturbation that experiences some growth through the system dynamics, though not exponential growth.
-The idea is that even though these perturbations would eventually decay if they remained infinitesimal, they could experience sufficient transient growth to activate nonlinearities if given a small but finite initial energy.
-The laminar state is then seeded with the perturbation of optimal transient growth and its evolution is simulated until the flow either returns to its initial laminar state or breaks down into a turbulent one.
-The prodecure is repeated, varying the initial perturbation energy.
+Unlike 3D flows, there is evidence that seeding the subcritical laminar shear flow with even high levels of noise does not ignite turbulence \citep{Camobreco2020transition}.
+Seeking turbulence, but not necessarily its most efficient trigger, the laminar state is seeded with optimal transient growth perturbations of different energies, and evolved until the flow either returns to its initial laminar state or becomes turbulent.

-To implement this strategy, we chose a configuration we have previously studied in detail, in which we found sustained turbulence in the supercritical regime (\emph{i.e.} for $Re>Re_c$) \cite{Camobreco2020transition}.
-It consists of a quasi-2D incompressible flow (of viscosity $\nu$) in a duct of rectangular cross-section driven by the motion of its side walls, distant by $2L$, at a constant velocity $U_0$ (Fig.~\ref{fig:schematic}).
-The quasi-2D plane is imposed, for example, by a transverse magnetic field \cite{Sommeria1982why} perpendicular to the moving walls.
-It includes the direction of wall motion and the spanwise direction normal to the moving walls.
-Quasi-2D flows of this type obey the 2D Navier--Stokes equations augmented with a linear friction term that accounts for friction in the viscous boundary layers near the static walls, which is the only physical manifestation of the third dimension in these 2D equations.\\